Hajimani/Exercise_0/README.md

 * Optimization on critical operations to improve performance using Cython
 ## Usage
 * Use MNIST dataset to provide some usage examples with images

+## Solution

+The following classes have been implemented:
+* Data Visualization - which shows random images from the MNIST data set in an m*n grid
+* Load Data - reads images from the provided input path and constructs Training and Test sets with the option to specify the percentage for train and test subsets (70%, 30% by default)
+* Convolution Layer - accepts a batch of images and convolve them based on the defined filter, bias, padding and stride and activation function.
+The "RELU" is already implemented as activation function but we could simply add "Sigmoid" and "tanh" as well.
+The